By Steve Kemler and Adam Lohr, RSM

 Despite Major Investments, Challenges Remain

-Pfizer is currently investing $800 million to build out manufacturing facilities supporting gene therapy manufacturing from preclinical research through commercial scale production.
+The growth and investment in cell and gene therapy are evident in Pfizer's current investment of $800 million to develop manufacturing facilities dedicated to gene therapy production from preclinical research through commercial-scale production.
 These three plants based in North Carolina highlight the substantial investments that will be required to scale up cell and gene therapies for broad market distribution.
 Additionally, a report from Bioplan and as reported before in this publication, both CMOs and biomanufacturers are planning to increase their production capacities for cell and gene therapies substantially over the next five years.

 That said, the biggest manufacturing challenge is not a lack of lab space or production capacity.
 As new therapies are approved, a significant determinant of success will depend on whether the treatments are allogenic (based on cells from a donor) or autologous (based on cells from the patient).
 Treatments based on allogenic cells fit into a more traditional model of having treatment available for distribution as needed, whereas autologous treatments require modifying cells from the patients themselves to return as a treatment.
 This means that each dose must be made to order, introducing significant complexity and cost in treatment planning, manufacturing, and the overall supply chain.

-- Pressure to closely follow early clinical success
+- Pressure to closely follow the early clinical success

 Another risk for investors is that a company places too much emphasis on the success of one therapy for one indication, and then raises capital and sets forecasts for a number of additional trials using the same therapy for different indications.
-For context, of the 1,022 ongoing cell and gene clinical trials, only 63% include a unique therapy.
+In the context of the cell and gene therapy market, of the 1,022 ongoing cell and gene clinical trials, only 63% include a unique therapy.
 While not an uncommon practice in the industry, current market hype does present an optimism bias, which can attract capital but may place unrealistic expectations on performance.

 Given the highlighted challenges, the obvious question is why so many investment dollars continue to flow into this space.
 The expected approvals and financial returns are part of the answer.
 Companies with strong cell or gene therapy pipelines have proven to be attractive acquisition targets.
-There is also the promise of rapid growth rate in sales compared to other biologics and conventional drugs.
+There is also the promise of rapid cell and gene therapy growth rate in sales compared to other biologics and conventional drugs.

 While broad financial returns and a commercially viable market of treatments are still years away, if the promises of cell and gene therapies are proven true, it will be critical that investors and acquiring companies have locked-in access to the most promising researchers, intellectual property, and technology platforms.
-Gaining this access may turn out to be the most important return on these investments.
+Gaining this access may turn out to be the most important return on cell and gene therapy investments